Discover Hull with megabus

 Your journey to Hull with megabus couldn’t be easier.
 While you’re on the road, you’ll usually enjoy free WiFi* to keep you connected, as well as a 20kg luggage allowance.
 To find out more about what you can expect from your coach journey, check out our onboard facilities page.

 Your megabus will drop you right in the heart of Hull, so you can start exploring straight away.
 If you’re heading off on foot, you’ll find it’s a really walkable city, with most shops, museums and restaurants no more than a 15-minute walk away.
-Or if you’d rather jump on a bus, regular EYMS bus services have you covered.
+Or if you’d rather jump on a bus, regular Stagecoach bus services have you covered.
 Heading to the University of Hull?
-Hop on the 105 and you’ll be there in 20 minutes.
+Hop on simplibus 5 and you’ll be there in 20 minutes.

 If you’re keen to explore the surrounding area, you can reach the seaside town of Scarborough and the North York Moors in around 1.5 hours by train.
 You can also get to the historic city of York in less than an hour from the main station, Hull Paragon Interchange.